Skip to content

 However, avocados aren't always easy to come by—they're often pricey or sometimes unavailable in grocery stores.
 Other times, they're just not ripe when you need them to be.
 Also, some people simply don't enjoy the taste of this creamy fruit (I'll agree to disagree on that one).
 Whether they're unavailable or you're not a fan—sometimes you need an avocado swap.
 Luckily, nutritionists have shared some of their favorite avocado substitutes that offer similar nutritional benefits or texture.

-For the health benefits.
+For the health benefits

 "When it's hard to find avocados or you avoid them for other reasons but still want that brain-boosting lutein, there are a few options," says Moon.
 Her go-to foods are:

-For the healthy fat.
+For the healthy fat

 As mentioned, monounsaturated fats are important for supporting healthy cholesterol levels.
 And Moon adds, they're also "associated with healthy blood flow, which is essential for keeping the brain healthy, as well as the heart."
-To get the benefits of monounsaturated fats, sans-avocado, "extra-virgin olive oil is my go-to choice since it also contains hundreds of other bioactives that can protect the brain," says Moon.

 For the texture